Mentorship coaching for Healthcare Quality Forum

 Mentors should listen to a podium presentation at least twice to offer guidance on what's being discussed and help coach the presenter.

-Finally, anyone involved in the poster or podium presentation should list the Symposium on their C.V.
-Thank you for your effort in raising our I.Q.!
+Finally, anyone involved in the poster or podium presentation should list the Forum on their C.V.
+Thank you for your effort in raising our H.Q.!